Options Trading Glossary: Your Go-To Guide

 Advanced Terminology for Experienced Traders

-• Implied Volatility (IV): A forecast of a likely movement in an asset's price based on the market's expectations, often derived from option prices
+• Implied Volatility: A forecast of a likely movement in an asset's price based on the market's expectations

-• Open Interest (OI): The total number of outstanding options contracts, indicating market activity
+• Open Interest: The total number of outstanding options contracts, indicating market activity

 • Volume: The number of shares or contracts traded in a security or market during a given period